badachirahul/apnacollege-demo/README.md

 # apnacollege-demo
-This is my second git repo
+This is my second Git Repo
+Author - Rahul B